graphcore/keras/keras/ipu/docs/keras.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 When instantiating a standard TensorFlow Keras model inside the scope of
-an `IPUStrategy` instance, it is dynamically injected with additional,
+an :py:class:`~tensorflow.python.ipu.ipu_strategy.IPUStrategy` instance, it is dynamically injected with additional,
 IPU-specific, functions.
 This is done through the relevant *IPU Keras extension classes*: